Canon 1D Mark IV vs Leica Q Typ 116

-So what conclusions can be drawn?
+So what is the bottom line?
 Is there a clear favorite between the Canon 1D Mark IV and the Leica Q Typ 116?
-A synthesis of the relative strong points of each of the models is listed below.
+The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 2000/sec) to freeze action.

 - More flexible: Can take a variety of interchangeable lenses, including specialty optics.